adrianha/react-native-freshchat-sdk/README.md

-I'm sorty, this repo is not maintained.
+I'm sorry, this repo is not maintained.
 If you want to use Freshchat in React Native, you might try https://www.npmjs.com/package/react-native-freshchat-sdk instead